-Can I qualify for FHA’s HECM reverse mortgage?
+Can I Qualify for FHA’s HECM Reverse Mortgage?

-To be eligible for a FHA HECM, the FHA requires that you be a homeowner 62 years of age or older, you must own a home, have equity in your home and you must live in the home.
+To be eligible for a FHA HECM, the FHA requires that you be a homeowner 62 years of age or older, you must own a home, have equity in your home and must live in the home.

 Yes, you absolutely remain on title of your home.
 The title is NEVER negotiable.

 With a traditional second mortgage or a home equity line of credit, you must have sufficient income versus debt ratio to qualify for the loan and you are required to make monthly mortgage payments.
 The reverse mortgage is different in that it pays you and is available regardless of your current income or credit qualifications.
 The amount you can borrow depends on your age, the current interest rate and the appraised value of your home, sales price or FHA’s mortgage limits, whichever is less.
-Generally the more valuable your home is, the older you are and the lower interest, the more money you may qualify for.
+Generally the more valuable your home is, the older you are and the lower interest, the more money for which you may qualify.

 An HECM loan must be repaid in full if you pass away or when you sell the home.
 The loan also becomes due and is payable if: